davidosomething/dotfiles/bin/README.md

 > List pull requests since last tag

-## git-punish

-> Send URL to blame someone for crap code

 ## git-relevant

 Output list of file paths relevant to what you're working on.
 I.e., files that: